 More resilient plants

-Increase plants' root mass so that they are stronger, helping them to take up more water and nutrients from the soil.
+Build stronger plants by increasing root mass, thereby helping them take up more water and nutrients from the soil.

 Arginine-powered crop nutrition

-Increase plants' root mass so that they are stronger, helping them to take up more water and nutrients from the soil.
+Build stronger plants by increasing root mass, thereby helping them take up more water and nutrients from the soil.

-Improve the plant-microbes interaction, promoting higher soil quality and fertility.
+Improve plant-microbe interaction, promoting higher soil quality and fertility.

 Our use cases